agregson47/agregson47/README.md

-- 👋 Hi, I’m @agregson47
+- 👋 Hi, I’m @agregson47 - Andrew
 - 👀 I’m interested in coding in python, C/C++, ARM, x64 and retro coding in z80, 6502, 68k, BASIC and Forth.
-Bare metal Arduino, rPI PICO, STM32, ESP8266/32
+"Close to metal" rPI and rPI PICO.
-- I enjoy lower level graphics, sound and games
+- I enjoy lower level graphics, sound and games often writing as much as possible myself.
+- I miss the days when my hobby was called programming and it was fun and spontaneous.